 Withdrawals and Refunds

 If you are unable to finish your course, you should speak with your trainer or the VET Program Manager as soon as possible so that Centacare can stop charging you fees.
 Until you officially withdraw, your course fees will continue to accrue.
 You may be eligible for a refund if you have already paid for units that you have not commenced.

 Centacare Employment and Training must follow the Department of Training and Workforce Development’s Fees and Charges Policy.

 Students withdrawing from a course must notify us in writing by completing a Notification of Course Withdrawal Form, or in an alternative format that satisfies the requirements of the DTWD policy above.
-Centacare’s course withdrawal form is made available to students on our website, in the VET Student Handbook, and it can also be printed for students on request.
+Centacare’s course withdrawal form is made available to students on our website, and it can also be printed for students on request.